-Instructional Prompts & Visual Elements
+Instructional Prompts & Visual Guidance

 We used metaphors like a floating compass arrow to guide users visually, we used concentric circles as targets they could focus on, and we made sure each waypoint resolved in a satisfying way in order to reward the user’s participation.